azouaoui-cv/IMA_RWCNN_project/README.md

 This repository is developed on Linux 64-bit in Python 3.7 using [(Mini)conda](https://conda.io/miniconda.html).

-To instanciate the conda environment, run ``conda env create --file conda-env.txt``.
+To instanciate the conda environment, run ``conda env create --file conda-env.txt --name ima``.

 Then use pip to install the required Python packages: ``pip -r requirements.txt``.